 Open Access Week is an opportunity for the academic and research community to learn about the benefits of open access, coordinate in taking action to make openness the default for research and education, and ensure that equity is at the center of this work.

-Open Access Week, a global event now entering its tenth year, is an opportunity for the academic and research community to learn about the benefits of Open and inspire wider participation to make Open a new norm in scholarship, research and education.
-Open is the movement to remove access barriers to educational and research materials.
-Open resources are freely accessible (meaning they are not behind a paywall), and they may also be shared with open licenses.
+Open access resources are freely accessible (meaning they are not behind a paywall) and shared with open licenses.
 Open licensing moves away from the standard copyright model of “all rights reserved” to a model of “some rights reserved.”
 In other words, when creators share their work with an open license, it reduces the number of rights that they retain and allows the work to be used more freely by others.
-The concept of Open can apply to any kind of work: images, video, music, software, journal articles, books, data, textbooks and other educational materials.
+The concept of "open" can apply to any kind of work: images, video, music, software, journal articles, books, data, textbooks and other educational materials.

 Monday, Oct 23, 2023, 1 - 2 p.m.
 ET

 The University of Washington Libraries' Hacking the Academy series looks at the new ways in which research is produced, shared, archived, and reused.
 Join panelists as they converse around their work to support the adoption of open:

 Thursday, Oct 26, 2023, 11a.m. - 12p.m.
 ET

 The University of Oklahoma Libraries will be hosting a panel presentation to bring together open access journal editors across disciplines with a shared commitment to community-driven publishing.

 The presentations will be followed by a question and answer period during which the audience will have the opportunity to learn more about the panelists’ experiences publishing open access journals in partnership with a university library.